imaspacecat/microcmd/README.md

     * Mismatched app versions warning
     * Unnecessary 2.4 GHz Wi-Fi usage warning
     * REV Hub is running outdated firmware (older than version 1.8.2)
-* Adds support for Sony PS4 gamepad, and reworks how gamepads work on the Driver Station
+* Adds support for Sony PS4 gamepadEx, and reworks how gamepads work on the Driver Station
-    * Removes preference which sets gamepad type based on driver position.
+    * Removes preference which sets gamepadEx type based on driver position.
 Replaced with menu which allows specifying type for gamepads with unknown VID and PID
-	* Attempts to auto-detect gamepad type based on USB VID and PID
+	* Attempts to auto-detect gamepadEx type based on USB VID and PID
-	* If gamepad VID and PID is not known, use type specified by user for that VID and PID
+	* If gamepadEx VID and PID is not known, use type specified by user for that VID and PID
-	* If gamepad VID and PID is not known AND the user has not specified a type for that VID and PID, an educated guess is made about how to map the gamepad
+	* If gamepadEx VID and PID is not known AND the user has not specified a type for that VID and PID, an educated guess is made about how to map the gamepadEx
-* Driver Station will now attempt to automatically recover from a gamepad disconnecting, and re-assign it to the position it was assigned to when it dropped
+* Driver Station will now attempt to automatically recover from a gamepadEx disconnecting, and re-assign it to the position it was assigned to when it dropped
-    * If only one gamepad is assigned and it drops: it can be recovered
+    * If only one gamepadEx is assigned and it drops: it can be recovered
     * If two gamepads are assigned, and have **different** VID/PID signatures, and only one drops: it will be recovered
     * If two gamepads are assigned, and have **different** VID/PID signatures, and BOTH drop: both will be recovered
     * If two gamepads are assigned, and have **the same** VID/PID signatures, and only one drops: it will be recovered